-We performed our audit to form an opinion on the financial statements of the County taken as a whole.
-The accompanying schedule of federal awards expenditures is presented for additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the general-purpose financial statements.
-We subjected this information to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The accompanying federal awards expenditures schedule is presented for additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the general-purpose financial statements.
+We subjected this information to the auditing procedures applied in the audit of the general-purpose financial statements.
+In our opinion, it is fairly stated, in all material respects, in relation to the general-purpose financial statements taken as a whole.